-- Engage works of visual or performing art using their senses and intellect. - Use appropriate tools and vocabulary to respond critically to works of art.

-- Advocate for the value of the arts in society. - Reflect on their experience of artistic creation. - Express a thoughtful Christian perspective on the arts. - Draw connections between divine and human creation.
+- Engage works of visual or performing art using their senses and intellect. - Use appropriate tools and vocabulary to respond critically to works of art. - Advocate for the value of the arts in society. - Participate in an act of artistic creation and reflect on the experience. - Express a thoughtful Christian perspective on the arts. - Draw connections between divine and human creation.